 Luxury Skincare: SK-II Facial Treatment Essence (Pitera Essence)

 Nicknamed “miracle water” in Asia, a bottle of SK-II Facial Treatment Essence (Pitera Essence) is sold every two seconds!
 It is formulated with pitera, also called galactomyces fermented filtrate, a bio-ingredient derived from yeast fermentation that is similar to skin’s natural moisturizing factors.
 It contains 50 micro-nutrients including vitamins, minerals, amino acids and organic acids to condition and treat the skin.

 Considering this is an extra step in between toning and serums or moisturizers, for the high price, it should really produce results.
 I am happy to say that after having used this essence, it does, in fact, brighten the skin and helps to reduce the appearance of fine lines and wrinkles.
 It also helps to improve skin texture and clarity.
 It also provides a lovely glow to your skin.

-Drugstore Dupe: PURITO Galacto Niacin 97 Power Essence
+Drugstore Dupe for SK-II Facial Treatment Essence: PURITO Galacto Niacin 97 Power Essence

 PURITO Galacto Niacin 97 Power Essence is a Korean skincare product that contains 92% galactomyces fermented filtrate.
 Galactomyces fermented filtrate balances oil and water in the skin, jut like skin cells.
 During the extraction process, enzymes that are beneficial to the skin are removed from fermenting bacteria.
 The essence brightens the skin, moisturizes, controls oil production, and improves elasticity.